A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Explainability in RL

-\qyp{Existing state-explaining methods undergo evaluation through various assessments, encompassing both subjective and objective measures.
-O.R stands out as the predominantly employed quantitative assessment~\citep{tang2021sensory, annasamy2019towards}.
-To further evaluate the quality of explanations in various aspects, it is necessary to utilize more objective methods of O.F and O.R to assess the accuracy and robustness of the RL agent allocation of significance to different features at different times.
-However, subjective measurement is not applicable since gathering a significant amount of evaluation data through human feedback would be time-consuming and ineffective.}
+Existing state-explaining methods undergo evaluation through various assessments, encompassing both subjective and objective measures.
+O.R stands out as the predominantly employed quantitative assessment~\cite{tang2021sensory, annasamy2019towards}.
+To further evaluate the quality of explanations in various aspects, it is necessary to utilize more objective methods of O.F and O.R to assess the accuracy and robustness of the allocation of importance on both temporal and spatial features.
+However, subjective measurement is not applicable since gathering a significant amount of evaluation data through human feedback would be time-consuming and ineffective.